 Copyright schmopyright.
 You may use the images found here for pretty much everything, as long as you dont make money from it, and as long as you give me credit for it.
 That sounds an awful lot like a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License to me, doesn´t it?

 I love doomsday prophets, so I finally got around to paint one of my own.
 I actually listened alot to an audiobook of The Book of Revelation (King James Version) while drawing.
-That´s some crazy cool shit!
+Pretty wicked stuff.

 Trolls (and vikings) just love to chillax with some hot fly agaric.

 A tribute to the amazing TV series Sons of Anarchy.
-The drawing does not portrait any character in particular, but the tattoos and mood is kind of inspired from the show.
+The drawing does not portrait any character in particular, but the tattoos and mood are kind of inspired from the show.

 I got inspired when drawing the biker to do a series of similar characters from the fringe of society.
 Hopefully all kinds of pimps, thieves, pushers and others will follow.